tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 	"golang.org/x/exp/constraints"
 )

-var (
+// Define custom error messages for specific invalid operations var (
 	errDivisionByZero       = errors.New("division by zero")
 	errNegativeSquareRoot   = errors.New("negative square root")
 	errNonPositiveLogarithm = errors.New("non-positive logarithm")
 )

-type num interface {
+// Type constraint for numeric types that can be used in calculations type num interface {
 	constraints.Float | constraints.Integer
 }

-func div[T num](x, y T) warp.Result[T] {
+// Safe division function that returns a Result with an error if y is zero func div[T num](x, y T) warp.Result[T] {
 	if y == 0.0 {
 		return result.Error[T](errDivisionByZero)